apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

 <https://arrow.apache.org/adbc/current/format/specification.html#statistics>`__.
 This specification doesn't replace them.

+TODO: Should we deprecate the current ADBC's statistics API and redesign with this specification?

 This specification may fit some use cases of :ref:`format-ipc` not the Arrow data interface.
 But we don't recommend this specification for the Arrow IPC format for now.
 Because we may be able to define better